TheDiscordian/ipfs-sync/README.md

 ## Usage

 The only required parameter is `dirs`, which can be specified in the config file, or as an argument.
+The `ID` parameter is simply a unique idenifier for you to remember, the IPNS key will be generated using this ID.

 ```
 Usage of ipfs-sync: